machinekoder/pickit-docs/docs/exercises/exercise_detection_with_pickit_pattern.rst

 different parts of the exercise in total three different snapshots need to be created.

--  Detect the cardboard boxes with dimensions 114mm x 64mm.
+-  Detect the cardboard boxes with dimensions 114 mm x 64 mm.
--  Detect the coils with outer diameter 55mm.
+-  Detect the coils with outer diameter 55 mm.
--  Detect the coils with inner diameter 23mm.
+-  Detect the coils with inner diameter 23 mm.

 **Hint:** When using Pickit Pattern, it is important that the contours of the clusters are well defined.
 This means that the clustering method,